taylorjg/TouchTracker/readme.md

 ## TODO

 - Add a timeout feature for each player turn
-- Improve the colour selector - make it a nicely formatted table
+- Improve the colour selector - make it a nicely formatted table (currently a simple action sheet with 4 colour choices)